I bet you can *probably* agree that working out is good for the soul.

 If you can take a course from a certified instructor in your area I 100% recommend trying it out.

 This can range across many of the modalities listed above.
 Anything performed as a group, from Hillary’s Reform For Her TRX classes to CrossFit to Jazzercise and everything in between would fall in line with this category.
-If one of your needs is more social when looking at starting a fitness routine a group class option is, without a doubt, the way to go.
+Is the social aspect high on your list of needs when starting a fitness routine?
+A group class option is the way to go.

 I realize this may seem a little lazy on my part but you can really go any direction you want with group classes.
 And, to be honest, you can likely find a group class that fits both your goals and social needs.